 Congenital Pseudarthrosis of the Tibia

-What is Congenital Pseudarthrosis of the Tibia (CPT)?
+What is congenital pseudarthrosis of the tibia?

-Congenital pseudarthrosis of the tibia is a shin bone fracture in children that has not healed.
+Congenital pseudarthrosis of the tibia (CPT) is a shin bone fracture in children that has not healed.
 It normally presents before a child turns two years old.
-Typically the child gets a shin bone fracture that either happens spontaneously, or results from when the child experiences a minor trauma, and the fracture will not heal.
+Typically, the child gets a shin bone fracture that either happens spontaneously, or results from when the child experiences a minor trauma, and the fracture does not heal.
 It is a rare condition that occurs in 1 out of every 250,000 children.

 Who gets congenital pseudarthrosis of the tibia?

 Many children with congenital pseudarthrosis of the tibia are also diagnosed with neurofibromatosis (NF-1), a genetic condition which has many other serious potential manifestations.
 However, congenital pseudarthrosis of the tibia is also seen in fibrous dysplasia, osteofibrous dysplasia and cleidocranial dysostosis.
 The exact cause of CPT is unknown (“idiopathic”).

 How is congenital pseudarthrosis of the tibia diagnosed?